sumitsantape30/PDFDaily/README.md

 PDFDaily also includes an OCR feature, which allows you to extract text from images.
 To use OCR, simply upload the image file to PDFDaily and click on the "OCR" button.

-## Contributing 🤝

-PDFDaily is an open-source project, and we welcome contributions from developers of all skill levels.
-If you're interested in contributing to PDFDaily, please check out our GitHub repository and follow the instructions for contributing.

-## License 📜

-PDFDaily is licensed under the MIT License.
-Please see the LICENSE file for more information.

-## Contact 📧

-If you have any questions or comments about PDFDaily, please contact us at support@pdfdaily.com.